 A urethral catheter is a thin rubber tube that's placed into your urethra to help you urinate.
-Your urethrais the tube that carries urine from your bladder down through your penis and out of your body when you go to the toilet.
+Your urethra is the tube that carries urine from your bladder out of your body when you go to the toilet.

 The catheter goes all the way along the urethra and into the bladder and allows urine to pass easily out of the body.